 Missed out on the Generation Next Mental Health and Wellbeing of Young People Seminars?
 Can’t find your notes from previous years?
 You can access presentation notes and materials from seminars in the past few years here!
 Student Leadership and Wellbeing Programs 2019 Please note: while we make every effort to provide you with [...]

 Last week I came across an interesting article on The Conversation.
 It was entitled, Wellbeing programmes in schools might be doing children more harm than good by Professor Kathryn Ecclestone from Sheffield University.
 It’s a counterintuitive statement isn’t it?
 How could wellbeing programmes do our students harm?
 Certainly in Australia we’re seeing an increase in [...]

 Research by Barbara Fredrickson and Martin Seligman has shown that individuals can boost their wellbeing by improving the way in which they view their life.
 1. What Went Well?
 A simple way to reframe your outlook on life is to ask, “What went well today?” and list them.
 Try to find three positives.
 This also [...]

 One of Australia’s biggest stores has re-launched its brand for the first time in a decade.
 In its new TV advert, Myer has moved away from its “My Store” brand to a new stance that claims it’s time to “find wonderful.”
 The advert sets up for the punchline by questioning where wonderful went.
 Remember when [...]

 Every year there appears to be another framework, resource or program on offer to assist schools with enhancing student wellbeing.
 Some are fantastic whilst others make claims that probably warrant further investigation.
 However, the Victorian Department of Education has released an excellent resource.
-Entitled Building Resilience: A Model to Support Children and Young People and [...]
+Entitled Building Resilience: A Model [...]